Do you wish to grow an easy-going houseplant that boasts multi-colored, attractive leaves and purifies indoor air?

 - Choose a container at least 2” bigger than the previous container, with multiple drainage holes.

-- Turn the pot sideways, holding it gently by the stems.
+- Remove the plant from the pot, holding it gently by the stems.

 - Inspect the rootball for visible signs of root rot and then trim the affected parts using a sterilized pruning shear.